Home to Neolithic monuments and the only Roman temple in Portugal, Évora lives and breathes history.

 The city was founded by the Romans, fortified by the Moorish and became the residence of Portuguese kings in the 15th century.

-Today, Évora is an open-air museum, surrounded by historical monuments and a dozen churches. Évora’s cathedral boasts incredible views of the city, while the Church of São Francisco wows visitors with its eerie bone chapel.
+Today, Évora is an open-air museum surrounded by historical monuments and a dozen churches. Évora’s cathedral boasts incredible views of the city, while the Church of São Francisco wows visitors with its eerie bone chapel.

 Most attractions are located within the historic centre which has been considered a UNESCO World Heritage Site since 1986.
 While you can see the main sights in one day, you can also spend a few extra days and explore the rest of the Alentejo region from here.

-If you’re still wondering what to do in Évora, we’ve created an itinerary below including the main attractions and other activities you shouldn’t miss
+If you’re still wondering what to do in Évora, we’ve created an itinerary below including the main attractions and other activities you shouldn’t miss.

-The first thing I visited when I arrived in Évora was the Chapel of Bones.
 Set inside the Church of São Francisco, this chapel has entire walls lined with human bones and skulls.
 These remains belonged to Franciscan monks and were recovered from nearby crypts and cemeteries in the 16th century.

-Before you enter the chapel, you’ll see an inscription saying “Nós ossos que aqui estamos, pelos vossos esperamos” which translates as “We bones, that are here, await for yours”.
+Before you enter the chapel, you’ll see an inscription saying: “Nós ossos que aqui estamos, pelos vossos esperamos”, which translates as “We bones that are here, await for yours”.
 This sentence is here to remind us of the transitory nature of life.

 There are Roman ruins spread all over Évora, but the Roman Temple is the city’s most famous attraction.